m1ch3al/flipper-zero-dev-tutorial/README.md

 # flipper-zero-dev-tutorial
-A set of small code examples to get in touch with the FreeRTOS, Flipper Zero and its ecosystem
+A set of small code examples to get in touch with the FreeRTOS, Flipper Zero and its ecosystem.